casualwriter/casualwriter.github.io/powerpage/interface.md

 ## Overview (API)

-Powerpage open a window with MS WebBrowser Control.
+Powerpage open a window with MS Webbrowser Control.
 When HTML page is loaded, Powerpage will import ``powerpage.js`` to initialize ``pb`` javascript object to provide Powerpage interface.

 HTML page may via the following channel to talk to main program

-1. recommented call by by javascript: ``pb.apiFunction()``, e.g. pb.run('notepad.exe')
+1. recommended call by by javascript: ``pb.apiFunction()``, e.g. pb.run('notepad.exe')
 2. by url: ``&lt;a href="pb://command/parameters">Text&lt;/a>`` or ``window.location = "pb://command/parameters"``
 3. by change title: ``document.title = "pb://command/parameters"``